 What started when six friends met in a bar in north London in 1995, with the idea of forming a gay-inclusive rugby team, has since turned into a club with over 150 members and three teams.
-The Steelers have won the European competition for gay rugby clubs, the Union Cup
+The Steelers have won the European competition for gay rugby clubs, the Union Cup, on four occasions.

 Blood, sweat, and tears

 How far have we really come in the last 20 years?
 As the 2015 Rugby World Cup enters its final stages, there are no openly-gay players in the tournament.

 However, widely-respected gay referee Nigel Owens officiated in three pool games and a quarterfinal, but is not involved in this weekend’s semis.
 The Welshman came out in 2007 after a battle with depression which reportedly drove him to suicide.